Background pattern

 • Check that the quick connector and regulator are clean and that the connections are in good condition.

-• The packaging shape cannot be modified.
+• The container shape cannot be modified.

-Use of the gas cylinder
+Use of the Gas Cylinder

 • Close the valves of empty gas cylinders.